developer-program/engineering-track/docs/aws/iam.md

 - Microsoft Authenticator
 - Google Authenticator

-If you are in an environment you cannot have access to your phone.
+If you are in an environment, you cannot have access to your phone.
 Request your organisation to get you a U2F key.
 They are easily available from [Amazon](https://www.amazon.com/stores/page/8E6D7A52-6F69-4A70-A07B-4168A9FD33B0?ingress=0&visitId=4e887182-a088-465f-a4b3-b9f1b06da6a1&channel=SLP_FW_21D9BC02-6DFF-4BD7-A77F-4AE207A2AEFD&liveVideoDataUrl=https://amazonlive-portal.amazon.com/v2).
-Make sure you don't loose your key.
+Make sure you don't lose your key.

 ### Create individual IAM users

-Amazon recommmend you not to use the root account for day to day operations.
-Instead create a new IAM user(Even for Admin)
+Amazon recommend you not to use the root account for day-to-day operations.
+Instead, create a new IAM user (Even for Admin)

-To create an admin user, simply create a new user and attach the "AdministratorAccess" Policy to user.
+To create an admin user, create a new user and attach the "AdministratorAccess" Policy to the user.

 We can tag users based on their job title to organise and search for them easily.

 ### Use groups to assign permissions

-To better organise our users, we can create a group to give the same policies to users that works on similar task.
-I.e. Admins, Develoepers, ProductOwners.
+To better organise our users, we can create a group to give the same policies to users that work on a similar task.
+I.e. admins, developers, product owners.

-Previously we created a Admin User, After creating the group, under the "Groups" tab > "Group Actions" dropdown, we can add users to the group.
+Previously we created an admin User, After creating the group, under the "Groups" tab > "Group Actions" drop-down, we can add users to the group.

 ### Apply an IAM password policy

 We can enforce a certain strictness to the password our IAM users create.
 Select "Set Password policy".

-[wikihow - create a password](https://www.wikihow.com/
+[WikiHow - create a password](https://www.wikihow.com/
 Create-a-Password-You-Can-Remember)

 Or even better, use a password manager and use it to generate a strong password.